psacre/info0948-introduction-to-intelligent-robotics/setup/README.md

   10. Press **I copied it** if a window opens that asks if you copied or moved the virtual machine.

 #### Mac OS X - Intel hosts (64-bit)
-  1. Download and install [VirtualBox®]{https://download.virtualbox.org/virtualbox/6.1.26/VirtualBox-6.1.26-145957-OSX.dmg} for Intel hosts.
+  1. Download and install [VirtualBox®](https://download.virtualbox.org/virtualbox/6.1.26/VirtualBox-6.1.26-145957-OSX.dmg) for Intel hosts.
-  2.Download the archive containing the virtual machine available on the course [OneDrive]{test}.
+  2.Download the archive containing the virtual machine available on the course [OneDrive](test).
   3.Start VirtualBox.
   4.In VirtualBox, select the **Import Appliance** entry in the **File** menu.
   5.Select the file you just downloaded and press **Next**.